belhadj14/CS501-Belhadj-Tayeb/README.md

 **Name**: BELHADJ Tayeb

 ## Assignment Details
 This repository is part of an assignment for the course **CS501: Deep Learning Complete Course**.
 The purpose of this repository is to document and showcase the work done during the course assignments and projects.
-It includes implementations, explanations, and reports related to deep learning concepts and methods as covered in the course.
+It includes assigments sent by Dr. Saad Laouadi

 ## Repository Structure
 The repository is structured as follows: